loehnertz/master-thesis/README.md

 # Master Thesis

-### Toward automatic decomposition of monolithic software into microservices – Conception of a methodology and its exemplarily implementation
+### Toward automatic decomposition of monolithic software into microservices – Conception of a methodology and its exemplary implementation

 <br>